NorSC/supervisor-search/_supervisors/andrew-turnbull.md

   transactional and master data than the technical programming of them.

-  My personal interests are mainly around IT Service Management, Enterprise systems, Business Processes, Business Information Systems, IT operations,  success metrics, transactional processing and systems implementation issues.
+  My personal interests are mainly around IT Service Management, Enterprise systems, Business Processes, Business Information Systems, IT operations,  success metrics, transactional processing and systems implementation issues, and the application of Project Management Tools.
 (I would like to investigate "process mining" but haven't managed to free up the time yet.)
 ---